 Since the dawn of the industry, equipment rental companies have long asserted the financial and operational advantages of renting over owning.
 And while the benefits of better affordability and availability are still cited to this day for good reason, rental companies can (and should) look beyond purely business concerns to justify their value to customers.

 Recently, the European Rental Association published a report comparing the greenhouse gas emissions of rented and owned construction equipment.
-Regardless of your particular interest in climate change, the findings and implications of this report should be of great interest to everyone involved with the rental industry.
+Regardless of your particular interest in climate change, the findings and implications of this report should be of great interest to everyone involved with the equipment rental industry.

 Comparing Carbon Footprints